 - Oncology: determinations of tumor markers for the diagnosis and monitoring of tumors.

-- Virology determinations markers for hepatitis B and C.
+- Virology: determinations of hepatitis B and C markers

-- Pharmacology and Toxicology: drug determinations in blood, detecting sensitization potential of the organism to allergies.
+- Pharmacology and toxicology: determinations of drugs in blood, detecting possible sensitizations of the organism to allergies.

 - Radionucleidos (pdf)